openstack/keystone-specs/specs/kilo/model-timestamps.rst

 Proposed Change
 ===============

-Actually, oslo.db has provided a TimestampMixin[1] object for timestamp models.
-The only thing we need to do is to make Project, Role inherit from TimestampMixin and then add a db migration script.
+Actually, `oslo.db`_ has provided a `TimestampMixin`_ object for timestamp models.
+The only thing we need to do is to make Project, Role inherit from `TimestampMixin`_ and then add a database migration script.

 Alternatives